mvaganov/self/RESUME.md

 #### Hobbies
 * Hiking, Biking, Rock Climbing, Fencing
-* Software Side-projects, Game Jams, and Hackathons (samples at http://codegiraffe.com)
+* Software Side-projects, Game Jams, and Hackathons

 <!--- #ifndef redux -->
 #### Personal Programming Axioms
-* The price we must pay for being wizards is Understanding.
-It's a price that must be paid.
 * The best programmer writes the most Readable code.
 Speed is for the compiler.
 * The best code will survive long after a programmer leaves it.
 * Single Point of Truth: One complexity, One bug, One change.